Eternal black holes and temporal quantum correlations: Temporal wormholes

 \section{Temporal wormholes}

 We have seen that we can distinguish spatial wormholes from temporal wormholes.
-The spatial wormholes describe an Einstein-Rosen bridge connecting two spatially separated black holes while the temporal wormholes describe the connection under horizon of two temporally separated black holes.
+The spatial wormholes describe an Einstein-Rosen bridge connecting two spatially separated black holes while the temporal wormholes describe the connection under the horizon of two temporally separated black holes.
 On the quantum theory side of the AdS/CFT correspondence we have seen that TFD state is equivalent to temporal correlations.
 The question to ask at this point is whether there is also equivalence between the two wormholes.
-If the answer is positive then we should be able to consider the temporal wormhole as eternal black hole in the Kruskal coordinates.
-In other words, can temporal Einstein-Rosen bridge have a correspondent in the Kruskal diagram of AdS-Schwarzschild black hole solution?
+If the answer is positive then we should be able to consider the temporal wormhole as eternal black hole in the Penrose diagram.
+In other words, can the temporal Einstein-Rosen bridge correspond to the Penrose diagram of the BTZ black hole solution?

-One clue to view the temporal wormhole as a solution of AdS-Schwarzschild black hole is to observe that the space and time roles are interchanged in our construction of the temporal wormholes.
-The two spatially separated black holes are connected by an Einstein-Rosen bridge on the same spacelike sheet in the case of the spatial wormholes.
+One way to view the temporal correlations as a solution of the BTZ black hole is to observe that the space and time roles are interchanged in our construction of the temporal wormholes.
+The two spatially separated black holes are connected by an Einstein-Rosen bridge on the same spacetime sheet in the case of spatial wormholes.
 In the case of the temporal wormholes the exact opposite is in place.
-The two temporally separated black holes are connected on two different spacelike hypersurfaces.
+The two temporally separated black holes are connected on two different spacetime hypersurfaces.
 As such, time and space coordinates suffer an inversion of roles.

-This situation is similar as considering the inversion of space and time roles behind the horizon, on the interior of the black hole.
-The interior solution of black hole, although it has a long history \cite{breh}, it found only recently some support \cite{doran}, \cite{barr}, \cite{naka}.
-The change that occurs in the nature of spacetime for the interior solution is exactly the interchange of the space and time coordinates character.
+This situation is similar to considering the inversion of space and time roles behind the horizon, on the interior of the black hole.
+Although the interior solution of black holes has a long history \cite{breh}, it has only recently been found to have some support \cite{doran}, \cite{barr}, \cite{naka}.
+The change that occurs in the nature of spacetime for the interior solution is exactly the interchange of the space and time coordinate characteristics.

-Let us now elaborate further on this scenario and consider the interior solution of the eternal AdS-Schwarzschild black hole metric In the geometrized units with $G=c=1$:
+Let us now elaborate further on this scenario and derive the line element of 2+1 dimensional BTZ black hole spacetime, assuming the interchanging of space and time roles.
+Thus, we start by considering a general radially symmetric line element:

-We should note here that for the black hole interior the metric is time dependent $f(t)$ in contrast to the traditional static metric of the exterior AdS-Schwarzschild solution with space dependent metric $f(r)$.

-In order to keep our construction as simple as possible we choose here $f(t)=\frac{2\xi}{t}-1$ as in [13] and taking into account the exterior Schwarzschild solution we can make the identification $\xi=M$.